Student OrgsAsian Student Union (ASU)

 1. Secretary

-1. Lead all meetings and record information at all meetings
+1. Record information at all meetings

 2. Distribute meeting minutes of every meeting to the appropriate alias